Office of Academic Affairs

 Semi-annual reports to the Provost’s Office detail the cycle of assessment for the programs scheduled to be evaluated in a given calendar year.
 The following spring report follows up on any action items identified during the fall report and indicates any additional opportunities for improvement of the process.
 The Assistant Provost and Assessment Liaison discuss the reports, the data, and the action items.
 Eastman School of Music assessment reports will be found in the exhibit room as well as sample reports in Appendix TBA.

 Eastman has its own in-house Humanities faculty, and the specific general education requirements have been approved by the National Association of Schools of Music.
-In sum, students take one common freshman writing course in the fall of their freshman year (FWS 121), where as part of the course, department faculty assess written and oral communication skills.
+In sum, students take one common first year writing course in the fall (FWS 121), where as part of the course, department faculty assess written and oral communication skills.
 The assessments have been conducted since 2010, and the department faculty continue to refine the assessment tool used yearly.

 The NASM stipulates that 25-35% of the undergraduate coursework in Music should be general studies.
 Eastman completed the self-study process for reaccreditation in fall of 2012, and anticipates full reaccreditation in summer of 2014.
 As a result, the programs are in line with the balance of coursework required by the school’s accreditor.

-Eastman’s Assistant Dean of Academic Affairs and Director of Assessment is responsible for ensuring that a process of continuous improvement takes place across the school, and that each program measures student learning goals.
+Eastman’s Associate Dean of Academic and International Affairs and Director of Institutional Research and Assessment is responsible for ensuring that a process of continuous improvement takes place across the school, and that each program measures student learning goals.
 Data collection occurs in the spring and is archived in the Office of Academic Affairs.
 In addition, data from Admissions and the Registrar’s Office are requested as needed.
 Faculty for the Music Academic Core (Music Theory and Music History) are in the process of developing systematic methodologies for ensuring data collection at the course level.
 Undergraduate jury results are reported to the Office of Academic Affairs by each department’s administrative assistants.

 All programs at Eastman have adopted the NASM Student Learner Competencies for program level student learning assessment.
 In addition, all data are collected in the Office of Academic Affairs, and faculty review the data for specific programs on a rotating basis.